Return to home page WEST SURREY FAMILY HISTORY SOCIETY

 Thu13 Feb7.30 pm7.50 pmThe rise of Non-ConformismSally Gardiner

-Thu13 Mar7.30 pm7.50 pmThe Royal Navy in WW2 for Family HistoriansRichard Marks
+Thu13 Mar7.30 pm7.50 pmThe Royal Navy and WRNS in WW2 for Family HistoriansRichard Marks

-Thu10 Apr7.30 pm7.50 pmA Romany LifestyleDavid Rose and Geoff Burch
+Thu10 Apr7.45 pm7.50 pmA Romany LifestyleDavid Rose and Geoff Burch

-Thu8 May7.30 pm7.50 pmSkeletons out of your cupboard Informal Meeting
+Thu8 May7.45 pm7.50 pmSkeletons out of your cupboard Informal Meeting

 Forthcoming Meetings

-Helen Baggott (via Zoom) - Posted in the Past
+Helen Baggott (Hybrid) Members meet in person - Posted in the Past

 Based on the books 'Posted in the Past' and 'Posted in the Past Second Delivery', this talk reveals the true stories behind postcards sent in the early years of the 20th century.
 Using genealogy, Helen has researched the families to reveal their stories.
 Illustrated by images of postcards, this talk shares some of those stories.